progrium/go-extpoints/README.md

 ## Usage Patterns

-Here are different example ways to use extension points to interact with components:
+Here are different example ways to use extension points to interact with extensions:

 #### Simple Iteration
 ```go